jlbmagic/js-in-fm/src/pages/docs/under-the-hood.md

 Let's review each script.

-`start`: This is the script that starts the development server.
+- `start`: This is the script that starts the development server.
 It's the default script that runs when you run `npm start`.
-`build`: This script builds the application.
+- `build`: This script builds the application.
 It's the default script that runs when you run `npm build`.
-`upload`: This script uploads the application FileMaker, causing the "uploadToHTML" FileMaker script to run.
+- `upload`: This script uploads the application FileMaker, causing the "uploadToHTML" FileMaker script to run.
-`build:upload`: This script runs both the `build` and `upload` scripts.
+- `deploy-to-fm (known previously as 'build:upload')`: This script runs both the `build` and `upload` scripts.

 The other scripts are not really necessary.
 The `openfile` script should open the file on the server, but, at present, the actual working code is missing.
 And `test` is not used.
 We're not running tests on our code (yet).